treehouses/remote/README.md

 1. In the android bluetooth settings, scan and pair with the Pi device (look for `treehouses`)

 2. Open the `treehouses remote` app

+    Ensure that Bluetooth and location permissions are granted when prompted.
+Location access is required for Bluetooth scanning on modern Android versions.

 3. Click on "Connect to RPI"